Buffalo River (New York): Origin of the name

 It is believed that the city of Buffalo was named after Buffalo Creek.
 There are several unsourced theories for the origin of the creek's name.
-Early French and Moravian explorers reported the abundance of buffalo (meaning American bison) on the south shore of Lake Erie, but their presence on the banks of Buffalo Creek is still a matter of debate.
+Early French and Moravian explorers reported the abundance of buffalo (or American bison) on the south shore of Lake Erie, but their presence on the banks of Buffalo Creek is still a matter of debate.
 The origin of the name of the creek is still uncertain.
-Neither the Native American name (Te-osah-wa, "Place of the Basswoods") or the French name ("River of Horses") survived, so the current name likely dates to the British occupation, which began with the capture of Fort Niagara in 1759.
+Neither the Seneca name (Te-osah-wa, "Place of the Basswoods") or the French name ("River of Horses") survived, so the current name likely dates to the British occupation, which began with the capture of Fort Niagara in 1759.
 The British engineer John Montresor mentions the name Buffalo Creek four times in his journal of 1764, indicating that the name was in common use at that time.
 Numerous other Buffalo Creeks are feature names in the United States, many in eastern states.
-Scholars believe it is likely most were named after the animal, as was done with numerous Beaver Creeks, Otter Creeks, etc. Recently, a map made in 1757 and published in 1781 came to the forefront.
+Scholars believe it is likely most were named after the animal, as was done with numerous Beaver Creeks, Otter Creeks, etc.